AI-Solutions-KK/Machine-Learning-MODEL-health-insurance-premium-Deployed-Production-Ready/README.md

-# Health Insurance Premium Model API
+# Health Insurance Premium ML - Model

 A production-grade machine learning inference service for predicting health insurance premiums.
 The model is exposed as a REST API using FastAPI and is designed to be consumed by any client